Chris Niosi: Early life

-Niosi was born in Northport, New York, and raised on Long Island.
+Niosi was born and raised in Northport, New York.
 He attended the School of Visual Arts in New York City.
+He has one half-brother and two half sisters.
+One half-sister, Alison Fanelli, is a former child actor who went on to become a physician.

 Career

 Animation

-Niosi began making numerous animations for Newgrounds under the name "Kirbopher" in 2004, mostly making Nintendo-based parodies like “Rawest Forest,” a Super Mario RPG-inspired music video based on the song of the same name that vent viral on video-sharing websites like Newgrounds, Youtube, and Japanese-language website Nico Nico Douga.
+Niosi began making numerous animations for Newgrounds under the name "Kirbopher" in 2004, mostly making Nintendo-based parodies like "Rawest Forest", a Super Mario RPG-inspired music video based on the song of the same name that vent viral on video-sharing websites like Newgrounds, YouTube, and Japanese-language website Niconico.
 His first professional animation job was for Eduware providing character design, animation and voices.
 He has also worked as an animator for the video games A Hat in Time, Skullgirls and Cryamore.

 Terrain of Magical Expertise

 Niosi is the creator of the project Terrain of Magical Expertise, also known as TOME.
-The web series is known for its inclusion of several YouTube personalities and veteran voice actors such as Yuri Lowenthal, Jon St. John and Kyle Hebert.
+The web series is known for its inclusion of several YouTube personalities and veteran voice actors such as Yuri Lowenthal, Jon St. John, and Kyle Hebert.
 The series' concept was based on Niosi's experiences and interactions on internet forums in the early 2000's.
 The series' second season was eventually crowdfunded through GoFundMe to produce the remaining five episodes.
 The majority of the animation services were provided by Niosi himself, along with several guest animators and production assistants.
 TOME was first released on Newgrounds on November 11, 2011, and ran for sixteen episodes and nine shorts.
 The final episode released on July 7, 2015, while the final short released on November 11, 2016.
 In 2023, Niosi would later release a special edition version of the web series in the form of three compilations he titled the TOME: A2Z Compilation Movie Trilogy.

 On September 30, 2017, a Kickstarter for a video game adaptation was launched.
 The game features a customizable avatar known as the White Hat Hacker joining the established characters.
 The campaign was fully funded on November 4, 2017, successfully raising $111,162.63.
 The game was produced by Niosi's company NEO-C Productions LLC., with Niosi serving as the director, lead designer and character animator of the game, and was published by 1C Company, released on September 9, 2021, on Steam.